Anyadike22/Smart-Loan-Recovery-System-with-Machine-Learning/README.md

 # Conclusion
 Leveraging borrowers profiles, payment behaviours, and clustering techniques, we can build a smart loan recovery system to identify high-risk borrowers early and assign targeted recovery strategies based on risk levels.

-NB: Colabnote has the full codes
+NB: Colab Notebook has the full codes